maoberlehner/markus-oberlehner-net/content/blog/multi-export-vue-single-file-components-with-proxy-exports.md

 In one of my [previous articles](/blog/multi-export-vue-single-file-ui-components/), we examined how we can use JSX in Vue.js to export multiple Vue.js components from a single Single File Component (SFC) `.vue` file.
 Just recently I found an even easier solution to this problem.

-Although it can be very useful to use JSX for simple UI components, as I described in my article, there are also some drawbacks to this approach.
+Although it can be handy to use JSX for simple UI components, as I described in my article, there are some drawbacks to this approach.
 First, JSX doesn't feel very natural in a Vue.js environment, and second, you lose many of the advantages of Vue.js Single File Components, such as scoped styles.

 ## Proxy exports

 The concept I've come up with is quite simple: All components live in their own SFC, but there is one master component that proxies all associated components.

-Let's say we have a custom form and we want to split it up into multiple components for each part of the form.
+Let's say we have a custom form, and we want to split it up into multiple components for each part of the form.

 ```bash
 components